You have the ability to love me completely.

 You love me through every change or passage in my life.

-You love me as I grow old – beyond wrinkles, into my eyes and smile.
+You love me as I grow old – beyond wrinkles, you look into my eyes and smile.

 You love me when I’m most natural, most myself.